Welcome to Your Big Sky Experience

 Presented by Griz eSports

 UM eSports represents an opportunity for students to become part of a growing community of people who focus on diversity, equity, and inclusion while playing games with one another and learning how to become leaders and collaborators in many different spaces.
-We will play various games that emphasize our core principles and create bonds with your fellow students when we come together.
+Students will learn about the eSports program and how it intersects with the Game Design and Interactive Media academic programs.
+Students will experience our immersive gaming space in the University Center, create content, and then play a game to connect with one another.

 Presented by Free Cycles